 Texas USA Travel Guide

-Summer in Dallas, from June through August, has a distinct experience defined by heat and humidity.
+Summer in Dallas, from June through August, has a distinct experience defined by high heat and humidity.
 Temperatures during these months regularly reach highs between 90°F (32°C) and 96°F (36°C), frequently climbing above 100°F (38°C).
 The air is a substantial amount of moisture, making the heat feel more intense.
-While precipitation is moderate, it often arrives as sudden, heavy thunderstorms, which provide temporary relief but also bring localized disruptions.
-Visitors planning trips during these months prioritize air-conditioned indoor activities in the hottest parts of the day.
+While snowfall is moderate, it often arrives as sudden, heavy thunderstorms, which provide temporary relief as well as bring localized disruptions.
+Visitors planning trips at this time of year prioritize air-conditioned indoor activities during the hottest parts of the day.
 Hydrate constantly.
 Choose lightweight, breathable clothing for comfort.
 Early mornings or late evenings present opportunities for outdoor exploration when temperatures are somewhat lower.
-Many local events move indoors during summer, providing a different method of undergoing the city.
+Many local events move indoors during summer, providing a different method of experiencing the city.

 Dallas experiences distinct high and low seasons owing to its temperature extremes.
 There is no true shoulder season in the traditional sense, as the city transitions between very busy and less busy periods.

 The high season in Dallas occurs during two periods: March through May, and September through November.
-These months present the most pleasant weather, with comfy temperatures suitable for walking, outdoor activities, and attending festivals.
+These months present the most pleasant weather, featuring comfortable temperatures suitable for walking, outdoor activities, and attending festivals.
 Spring brings flowers in bloom to attractions like the Dallas Arboretum, creating picturesque landscapes.
-Fall brings pleasant weather for city exploration, and it hosts the State Fair of Texas, a major draw.
-Prices for flights and accommodations tend to be higher during these periods, and attractions see larger crowds.
+Fall brings agreeable temperatures for city exploration, and it features the State Fair of Texas, a major draw.
+Prices for flights and accommodations tend to be higher during these times, and attractions see larger crowds.
 Spring also carries the possibility of severe weather, including thunderstorms and tornadoes.
 Despite the crowds and prices, many visitors choose these seasons for the agreeable climate and array of events.

 June-August